Michael V. Berry

-Michael V. Berry is a policy advisor in the Federal Reserve Bank of Chicago's community development and policy studies division and the managing editor of the Chicago Fed's community and economic development publication, ProfitWise News and Views.
-Berry also serves as a consultant to the Federal Reserve Board's Community Advisory Council, and prepares the council's published, semiannual meeting record.
-Prior to joining the Chicago Fed, Berry worked in the market research group at The RESCORP Companies, a real estate development and consulting organization created by a consortium of over 50 financial institutions that specialized in community revitalization, and in the investment research group of Balcor, a (former) subsidiary of American Express.
+Michael V. Berry was a policy advisor in the Federal Reserve Bank of Chicago's community development and policy studies division and the managing editor of the Chicago Fed's community and economic development publication, ProfitWise News and Views.
+Berry also served as a consultant to the Federal Reserve Board's Community Advisory Council, and prepares the council's published, semiannual meeting record.
+He retired in 2022.

 Book ChaptersWith Robin Newberger, 2013, “After the Financial Crisis: The Roles and Responsibilities of Banking Institutions in Financing Community Economic Development,” in Financing Economic Development in the 21st Century, Second Edition, Sammis B. White and Zenia Z. Kotval (ed.), Armonk, NY: M.E.
 Sharpe, pp. 197-223.

 With Robin Newberger, Kirsten Moy and Gregory A. Ratliff, 2008, “Evolving Roles of Mission-Focused and Mainstream Financial Organizations: Implications for the Scale and Sustainability of CDFIs,” in Reengineering Community Development for the 21st Century, Donna Fabiani and Terry F. Buss (ed.), Armonk, NY: M.E.
 Sharpe, pp. 15-33.